 Cyclophosphamide use is limited by expense, inconvenience, need for monitoring, and risk of serious adverse effects (including delayed secondary neoplasia and hemorrhagic cystitis).

-Antifibrinolytics and anticoagulants — The inflammatory pathways believed relevant to urticaria/angioedema are interconnected with pathways of coagulation and fibrinolysis [39,105].
-Agents acting on different points in these pathways theoretically shunt mediators along altered routes and reduce pro-urticarial factors.
+Antifibrinolytics and anticoagulants — The inflammatory pathways believed relevant to urticaria/angioedema are interconnected with pathways of coagulation and fibrinolysis [100,101].
+Agents acting on different points in these pathways theoretically shunt mediators along altered routes and reduce prourticarial factors.

 Nondrug therapies — Nondrug treatments that have been studied in CU include phototherapy, autohemotherapy, and plasmapheresis.

-●Autohemotherapy – Autohemotherapy involves parenteral injection of autologous blood in an attempt to desensitize patients to pro-urticarial factors in the patient's own serum.
+●Autohemotherapy – Autohemotherapy involves parenteral injection of autologous blood in an attempt to desensitize patients to prourticarial factors in the patient's own serum.
 An initial report of this was promising .
-Following that report, a single-blind placebo-controlled trial of 56 patients randomized subjects to weekly subcutaneous injections of either autologous, whole, untreated blood, (2.5 mL the first week and 5 mL thereafter), or isotonic sodium chloride solution for eight weeks .
+Following that report, a single-blind, placebo-controlled trial of 56 patients randomized subjects to weekly subcutaneous injections of either autologous, whole, untreated blood, (2.5 mL the first week and 5 mL thereafter), or isotonic sodium chloride solution for eight weeks .
 Patients with ASST positivity experienced some reduction in urticarial lesions, decreased antihistamine use, and improved quality of life, although the differences were not statistically significant.
 The ASST-negative patients did not have appreciable benefit.
 A second randomized trial compared weekly injections of autologous whole blood or autologous serum with placebo in 88 patients and reported improvement in both active treatment groups, but not greater than that in the placebo group .
-We do not use this treatment.
+We neither use nor recommend this treatment.

 Plasmapheresis – We do not recommend plasmapheresis for CU.
-Plasmapheresis removes a variety of proteins and other substances from plasma, and may have immunomodulatory effects through one of several mechanisms [126,127].
+Plasmapheresis removes a variety of proteins and other substances from plasma and may have immunomodulatory effects through one of several mechanisms [124,125].
 One study described eight patients with severe CU who underwent plasmapheresis.
 Two had complete resolution, two improved, and two did not change .
 However, we believe the risks outweigh any potential benefits.

 SOCIETY GUIDELINE LINKS — Links to society and government-sponsored guidelines from selected countries and regions around the world are provided separately.
 (See "Society guideline links: Urticaria and angioedema (excluding hereditary angioedema)".)